TorchSpatiotemporal/tsl/docs/source/modules/nn_layers.rst

 Layers
 ======

-This module contains all the neural layers available in tsl.
+This module contains all the neural layers available in :tsl:`tsl`.

 Graph Convolutional Layers